 The usefulness of such an approach was quickly recognised by marketers, who saw that persona-market-research could provide a means of better understanding how customers actually behave and why.

 It’s important to note that customer personas are not the same as customer segments.
 That said, there is typically a strong relationship between the two.

-Customer segments are groups of individuals within a business’s overall customer base that have strong similarities (often based on geography, demographics or consumption patterns), capable of serving as the basis for marketing planning and campaign delivery.
-They need to be both targetable and measurable.
+Customer segments comprise groups of individuals within a business’s overall customer base that have strong similarities (often based on geography, demographics or consumption patterns).
+They are typically both targetable and measurable.

 On the other hand, customer personas are much more qualitative in nature.
 They are built on an understanding of key thoughts and behaviours that are directly relevant to the company and its products or services.
 They may or may not be targetable and measurable.